ethereum/go-ethereum/docs/_dapp/native.md

 Sending a transaction is achieved using the `SendTransaction()` function. `SendTransaction` takes an instance of `context.Context` as its leading argument and a signed transaction as its second argument.
-The signed transaction must be generated in advance of calling `sendTransaction()`.
-Building the signed transaction is a multi-stage process that requires first generating a key pair, retrieving some chain data and defining sender and recipient addresses.
+The signed transaction must be generated in advance.
+Building the signed transaction is a multi-stage process that requires first generating a key pair if none exists already, retrieving some chain data and defining sender and recipient addresses.
 Then these data can be collected into a transaction object and signed.
 The resulting signed transaction can then be passed to `SendTransaction`.